ftsrg-bta/lab-ethereum/guide.md

 The default _environment_ is JavaScript VM, which runs an Ethereum Virtual Machine (EVM) locally (i.e., it does not connect to the real network).
 This makes testing quick and free.
 Remix also supports connecting to a real network by selecting the Web3 option as an environment (which requires a wallet first).
+Besides the main network, there are also some test networks ([Ropsten](https://ropsten.etherscan.io/), [RinkeBy](https://www.rinkeby.io), [Kovan](https://kovan.etherscan.io/)).
+These networks are somewhat similar to the main network as there are multiple nodes and miners.
+However, the Ether on these networks has no real value: you can also request some free Ether to test your contracts.

-For the purpose of this tutorial we will be simply working with the local JavaScrip VM environment.
+For the purpose of this tutorial we will be simply working with the local JavaScript VM environment.
 Remix also creates some test _accounts_ by default with 100 Ether each.
 The account currently selected is used as the sender when you issue transactions.
 You can specify the _gas limit_ and you can also attach ether to the call with the _value_ field.